Dark-themed entertainment is wildly popular. Yet most never consider the source of this fascination.

-In contrast, the devil has counterfeited this interest in a “mysterious” spirit realm through occult-themed entertainment and mystery religions demanding ignorant blind faith.
+In contrast, the devil has counterfeited this interest in a mysterious spirit realm through occult-themed entertainment and mystery religions that demand blind faith.

 The pinnacle of God’s “mysteries” is the purpose for mankind.
-David C. Pack sets up this topic in the introduction to his book The Awesome Potential of Man “The very greatest question is ‘Does God have a master plan?’, and if so, what is it?
+Real Truth editor-in-chief David C. Pack sets up this topic in the introduction to his book The Awesome Potential of Man: “The very greatest question is ‘Does God have a master plan?’ and, if so, what is it?
 The answer is that He does, and it carries many exciting details—all of which you can know.
 You will learn that God’s purpose is immutable, that it cannot be overthrown or defeated.

 “You can also know of your place within it.
 In fact, if you read this entire book, you soon will.

 “This volume answers every one of the most important questions that should be on your mind, including many others you would not know to ask—but need to understand.
 None of the answers are what you expect.
 Neither are they what ‘educated’ so-called ‘scholars and theologians’ teach, because none can teach what they were never taught—what they never learned.